 Her drawings, models and installations serve as important media for expanding her concepts and have been exhibited extensively in museums, art galleries and universities from the United States to Europe to Asia, including the Gund Gallery at Harvard University, Artists Space, Storefront for Art and Architecture, and Houghton Gallery in New York, the List Visual Arts Center of the Massachusetts Institute of Technology, the Contemporary Arts Center, Cincinnati, and at the Galleria Arts + Architettura Moderna in Rome, Italy.

-In addition to her professional responsibilities, and since receiving her professional degree in architecture from The Cooper Union for the Advancement of Science and Art in New York in 1982, Bausman has made substantial contributions to architectural education.
+In addition to her professional responsibilities, and since receiving her professional degree in architecture from The Cooper Union for the Advancement of Science and Art in New York in 1982, Karen has made substantial contributions to architectural education.
 She has held the Eliot Noyes Chair at the Graduate School of Design, Harvard University, and the Eero Saarinen Chair at Yale School of Architecture, Yale University.
 She was a faculty member of Columbia University's School of Architecture's Advanced Architectural Design Studio (AAD) from 1990 to 2004.
-Her design research into complex adaptive systems in nature is featured in INDEX Architecture, a Columbia GSAPP book published by MIT Press in 2003.
+Her design research into complex adaptive systems in nature is featured in INDEX Architecture, a Columbia GSAPP book published by MIT Press.